Danger Mouse (1981 TV series): Development

 The show was created by Mark Hall and Brian Cosgrove for their production company, Cosgrove Hall Films.
 Danger Mouse was based on Patrick McGoohan's lead role in Danger Man.
 The show was intended to have a more serious tone as seen in the pilot episode but Mike Harding (who wrote the music for the show) gave Brian Cosgrove and Mark Hall the idea to make the series silly.
 "The characters had got stuck in reality and were doing James Bond type things rooted in the solid real world," said Harding, "I argued that once you invented a Mouse Secret Agent then all of creation and a good chunk of not creation was his oyster.
 In other words we could be as barmy (crazy) as we wanted."
 In an interview with The Guardian, Cosgrove said "We reckoned a secret service mouse foiling the plans of an evil toad – Baron Silas Greenback – was suitably ridiculous."

+Sometime around the early 1980s, a pilot episode for the show titled "The Mystery of the Lost Chord" was produced.
+This episode's footage was reused for in the series "Who stole the Bagpipes".
+In this episode, Danger Mouse was voiced by William Franklyn and Penfold by Peter Hawkins respectively.
+It's worthy to note that Danger Mouse was going to wear tuxedo which some scenes near the beginning of the pilot episode itself incorrectly depict Danger Mouse in this early design.

 Cosgrove and Hall brought in Brian Trueman, who was working as an announcer on Granada TV, as the main writer for the series.
 For the voice of Danger Mouse, they picked David Jason after they saw him in Only Fools and Horses.
 For the voice of Penfold, they picked Terry Scott, who was known for the show Terry and June.